 Your physical environment has a huge impact on your ability to get things done.
 If everything has a place, you never have to waste time looking for things.
-If you have nice pens and paper at the ready, you will always be ready to record important information as it comes in.

 This goes for your digital world too.
 Does your email inbox have 10,000 messages that you have to scan through every time you need to look something up, or do you have folders organized by topic?